Tony Johor Kaki Travels for Food · Heritage · Culture · History

 JB-Lee-Kee-Laksa-李记柔佛辣沙

-Started by the current boss' mother, Lee Kee is originally a shoulder slung mobile (kandar) stall plying Jalan Trus in JB.
+Started by the current boss' mother, Lee Kee is originally a shoulder slung mobile (kandar) two-basket stall plying Jalan Trus in JB.
 Now located in Kee Kim Huat coffee shop in Taman Sri Tebrau, Lee Kee is still very popular with locals.
 I like this style of curry laksa too and it hasn't changed one bit since I first tasted it in 2012.

 JB-Lee-Kee-Laksa-李记柔佛辣沙